scheinerman/ShowSet.jl/README.md

-We extend the `string` function for `Set` and `IntSet` objects to facilitate their conversion into `ASCIIString`s.
+We extend the `string` function for `Set` and `IntSet` objects to provide for their conversion into `ASCIIString` objects.
 Some examples:

 ```julia
 julia> A = Set(["alpha", "beta", "gamma"]);